Large companies reverting to more normal operations as COVID wanes - NewsBreak

 Then there are the old realities of pre-pandemic routines for some: dealing with rush-hour commuter traffic, putting on dressier clothes again and working alongside co-workers for the first time in two years.

 Megan Chichester, a 48-year-old graphic artist who works at a packaging company in De Soto, Kansas, received notice that she will have to return to the office in April.
-She has only stopped in the office a couple times since the pandemic began.Trial date set for man arrested for placing flowers at fiancée’s grave
+She has only stopped in the office a couple times since the pandemic began.Ford restricts resale of F-150 Lightning amid demand

 “I’m excited to see people in person because I have missed them,” she said.
 “But then on the other side, it’s also a little strange because I’m so used to not being around people that there’s a little bit of anxiety about it.”